Phosphate Mining

 Phosphate mill near Wallace, Woodford County.
 Photograph by J.B.Hoeing, 1913.

-High phosphate concentrations occur over most of central Kentucky.
+High phosphate concentrations occur in limestones and soils above certain members of the Lexington Limestone across most of central Kentucky (McFarlan, 1943).
 This region occurs at the apex of the Jessamine Dome, a broad structural high that is part of the Cincinnati Arch.
-Similar deposits are also known to occur in limestones on the Nashville Dome in Tennessee, which also occurs along the arch (Cressman, 1973).
+Similar deposits are also known to occur in limestones on the Nashville Dome in Tennessee, which is another structural high along the Cincinnati Arch (Cressman, 1973).

 Phosphatic sands from Woodford County